The Troubleshooting section includes topics covering various issues, solutions, and troubleshooting techniques for Sugar.

 PHP provides various levels of feedback to developers in the form of notices, warnings and on occasion errors.
 Some of these can be ignored and are only used to inform programmers of best practices (and violations there of) and others, such as errors,

 When managing records in Sugar®, some fields pertain to a relationship and as you type text in the field, a search is performed to find relevant matches.
 On high-performance systems, this method of querying can lead to unintended results because the query returns quickly before the user has finished typing the full string they wish to search.

-Sugar has the ability to constantly log information about its actions depending on the logging level the administrator has chosen.
+Sugar® has the ability to constantly log information about its actions depending on the logging level the administrator has chosen.
 When an issue or unexpected behavior is encountered while using Sugar, the Sugar log can be a valuable source of insight.
-While it is recommended to leave the logging level at "Fatal" for daily use, the level can be adjusted when attempting to troubleshoot a particular issue.
+While it is recommended to leave the logging level at "Fatal" for daily use, the level can be adjusted as necessary when attempting to troubleshoot a particular issue.

 The Diagnostic Tool in Sugar® allows you to capture your system's configuration in order to help diagnose problems in your Sugar instance.
 This tool collects basic system information regarding Sugar along with server configuration details and places it into a zip file on the server.
 You can download the zip file to analyze the contents and send to the Sugar Support team if required to troubleshoot an issue.

 The Quick Repair and Rebuild function in Sugar® allows administrators to perform common maintenance routines in their Sugar instance.
 The Repair menu is available only to system administrators and can be accessed by navigating to Admin > Repair.